sakshiarora04/tech-blog/README.md

 ## Installation

-Visit the live site at heroku or
+Visit the live site at heroku link https://tech-blogpost-6c7d5895dab3.herokuapp.com/ or

 To run locally on command line